Star Wars Jedi Knight: Dark Forces II: Critical reviews

 Star Wars Jedi Knight: Dark Forces II received "universal acclaim" from critics, according to review aggregator Metacritic.
-The game holds an aggregate score of 91 out of 100.
+The game holds an aggregate score of 91 out of 100, based on ten reviews.
 The combination of puzzles and action drew praise from the New York Daily News, who indicated that the game builds upon the qualities found in Dark Forces.
 Gary Whitta of Next Generation stated that "The game has little to no faults; one could nitpick about the overacting or the rushed look of the menu interface, but in the end, Jedi Knight is to first-person shooters what sliced bread is to wheat products."
 GamePro gave it a perfect 5 out of 5 in all four categories (graphics, sound, control, and fun factor), summarizing, "While Jedi Knight: Dark Forces II doesn't add much more to the corridor-shooter mix, it does once again infuse the genre with familiar Star Wars characters and lots of laser-blastin' excitement.
 The bottom line is that Jedi Knight is probably the most fun you'll have with a corridor shooter this season."

 The user control of the game was praised in GameSpot, and most critics were enthusiastic about the effectiveness of the lightsaber.
 Game Revolution's Calvin Hubble gushed, "The use of the lightsaber is just awesome.
 Not only is it the most powerful weapon, it can be used as a light source, to deflect blasts and to reveal secrets."

-Tom Chick of IGN criticised the layout of the levels: "The levels can be awfully linear, throwing you up against some frustrating brick walls where you don't know where to go or what you're supposed to do next.
+Tom Chick of IGN criticized the layout of the levels: "The levels can be awfully linear, throwing you up against some frustrating brick walls where you don't know where to go or what you're supposed to do next.
 There are some bald key hunts."
 The artificial intelligence of enemies received mixed reactions.
 GameSpot's Ron Dulin said that the AI is realistic, helping the suspension of disbelief.
 Chi Kong Lui of Gamecritics.com, however, gave the opposite view: "Enemy artificial intelligence is still pretty mindless and blasting them doesn't require much skill."